 After breakfast we embark on a kayak run down the Mopan River.
 We use sit-on-top kayaks for this adventure, which are stable and easy to paddle.
 A land training session is followed with further instruction as we travel downstream.
 The beginner-level rapids are quite exciting!
 You will learn to surf waves, dodge rocks, and plunge off small drops.
 We enjoy lunch at a riverside cafe.

-UNDERGROUND KAYAKING – DRIVE TO BELIZE CITY
+CAVE KAYAKING – DRIVE TO BELIZE CITY

-We pack up early and drive to the Caves Branch River.
+We pack up early and drive to the Caves Branch River Belize.
 After a short orientation we launch on our underground journey in hardshell kayaks, navigating by headlamp.
 This unique trip combines caving with river running.
 Everyone must negotiate a quarter-mile portage on a jungle trail during this five-mile run.
 This is arguably the best one-day adventure in the country!

 In the late afternoon we drive to the Belize Biltmore Plaza hotel in Belize City where we are joined by others on the Adventure Island at Glover’s Reef Second Half package.